simplinet2024/SIMPLINET/README.md

 Directory Structure
 Data/: Stores the raw data files used for analysis and modeling, such as flow matrices and population data.
 GISData/: Contains Geographic Information System (GIS) data files, such as geographic boundary files and raster data, used for spatial analysis.
+All shapefiles in this directory are in the WGS84 coordinate system.
 Output/: Stores all output results from analysis and model runs, including clustering results, flow matrix history, and Rt calculation results.
 Source/: Contains all the source code files used to perform epidemic modeling, simulation, data processing, and analysis.